chainguard-dev/edu/content/chainguard/chainguard-images/reference/python/getting-started-python.md

 ### Step 2: Creating the Dockerfile

-For this single-stage build, we'll only use one Dockerfile.
+For this single-stage build, we'll only use one `FROM` line in our Dockerfile.
 Our resulting image will be based on the distroless Python Wolfi image, which means it doesn’t come with a package manager or even a shell.

 We'll begin by creating a Dockerfile.
 Again, you can use any code editor of your choice, we'll use Nano for demonstation purposes.